 Yes, hair loss is genetic.
-And yes, the common theory that the gene is passed down on your mother’s side is only half-true.
-Your dad’s side of the family will also determine whether you’ll be more like The Rock or Rocky by age 50.
+But that doesn’t mean the common theory that the gene is passed down on your mother’s side is actually true, so you can stop blaming mom for your hair loss.
+The truth is that your dad’s side of the family will also determine whether you’ll be more like The Rock or Rocky by age 50.

 Let’s dive into the scientific details so you can understand what’s happening on top of your head.

 According to a study by the National Center for Biotechnology Information, a hair loss tendency on both sides of the family is suggestive of a person’s predisposition to hair loss, with heredity accounting for 80% of the condition.

 Not only can you inherit similar hair loss patterns from your parents, but you can also inherit a sensitivity to DHT (dihydrotestosterone), a male sex hormone that causes hair follicles to thin out and miniaturize over time, which is what leads to male pattern baldness.

 Male pattern baldness (MPB) is a genetic condition that accounts for more than 95% of hair loss in men and affects two out of every three guys by the time they are 35.

 It’s determined by your hair follicles’ sensitivity to DHT, or dihydrotestosterone, an androgen (male sex hormone) that is a byproduct of testosterone.
 The androgen receptor (AR) gene creates the receptor on hair follicles that interact with testosterone and DHT, and if your receptors are sensitive, hair loss can occur.

 The androgen receptor is on the X chromosome, which explains the common myth that male pattern baldness comes from the mother’s side of the family.

 In fact, it can actually come from either side of the family.
 (Quick lesson, in case you snoozed off during your high school biology: Most men inherit an X chromosome from their mothers and a Y chromosome from their fathers.)